 The proponents of a Job Guarantee believe that the US economy is a ‘junk’ economy that only offers ‘garbage’ jobs.
 They have waved ‘bye-bye’ to the facts, data and math that tells us that our economy is not only strong, we are currently in the Longest Job Growth In US History.
 The Job Openings and Labor Turnover (JOLTS) figures are now saying that there is approximately just as many job openings as there are unemployed people (an almost 1:1 ratio).
 If this trend continues, America may find herself having the same problem Japan is having right now, an actual labor shortage (1.5 job openings : 1 unemployed).
 What the JGers are not grasping (or refuse to believe), is that rather than a lack of jobs, a big part of the problem (as the Fed has said repeatedly) is a SKILLS MISMATCH (read: the unemployed people’s skills are ‘junk’ and the unemployed are ‘garbage’ job applicants).
 The solution to this devastating problem is NOT to just get the unemployed employed in a ‘guaranteed’ soviet-style job scraping gum off sidewalks and have them become more dependent on another federal gov’t program.
 The solution is to get the unemployed skilled (‘Give them a fish and they eat for a day, teach them to fish and they eat forever’).

 Calling the U.S. economy a ‘junk economy’ may also be a deadly innocent misinterpretation of Michael Hudson.
 In his book, ‘Killing the Host—How Financial Parasites and Debt Bondage Destroy the Global Economy’, he was talking about one sector of the economy.
-More specifically, Hudson was referring to the financial, insurance & real estate (FIRE) sector, as them being the ‘parasite’ feeding off the ‘host’ with ‘junk economics’ (NOT that the entire economy was a ‘junk economy’).
+More specifically, Hudson was referring to the financial, insurance & real estate (FIRE) sector, the largest share of US GDP in 2017 (20.9%), being the ‘parasite’ feeding off the ‘host’ with ‘junk economics’ (NOT that the entire economy was a ‘junk economy’).
 For example, according to the financial talking heads over the airwaves, the recent Spotify IPO (Initial Public Offering) went well.
 The headlines screamed that the IPO “Shined In Wall Street Debut” because shares in Spotify went up 13% in their first day of trading, which sounds wonderful (what everybody at cocktail parties were talking about).
 However, that 13% gain in price really meant something else, that wasn’t so wonderful (what nobody at cocktail parties was talking about).
 As Hudson (correctly) points out in his book, most IPOs are exploiting the company’s founders, employees and early investors (the original stakeholders) with a ‘predatory’ form of economics.
 “The underwriting firm, and the speculators it rounds up, get more in a single day than all the years it took to put the company together”, Hudson adds.
 Fast forward to today, what really happened was that those Spotify shares were under-priced 13% by the IPO syndicate (parasites) to feed off easy profits at the expense of Spotify (the host) under the guise of a ‘successful’ IPO.